 Services offered by Annex Wealth Management

 Annex Wealth Management offers a range of investment management and wealth planning services.
-For its comprehensive wealth management and financial planning services, the firm charges a “bundled” fee, which covers the ongoing financial planning and wealth management services that the firm selects for each client based on their needs.
-In general, the firm begins by offering financial planning services, which often lead to investment management and advisory services that are designed to help clients reach their goals.
-The firm’s financial planning services include retirement planning, risk management, estate and legacy planning and tax planning.
+In general, the firm begins by offering financial planning, which often leads to investment management and advisory services that are designed to help clients reach their goals.

 Annex also offers ongoing consulting services designed to provide insight and analysis to clients on their investments and financial situations.
 The firm then uses these insights to develop a plan to help clients achieve their objectives.